ClearingHouse/clearinghoused_build/docs/BuildingFromSource.rst

   options (except, select *"Run Git from the Windows Command Prompt"* on the appropriate screen)
 - You may need to install `Visual C++ 2010 Express <http://go.microsoft.com/?linkid=9709949>`__

-If you want to be able to build the Counterpartyd installer, also download the following:
+If you want to be able to build the Clearinghoused installer, also download the following:

 - Grab NSIS from `here <http://prdownloads.sourceforge.net/nsis/nsis-2.46-setup.exe?download>`__ -- Please choose the default options during installation, and install to the default path